Transducing an extracellular signal to a cell’s interior

 A phosphoryl group usually comes from one of two sources.
-First, the phosphoryl can be broken off of an adenosine triphosphate (ATP) molecule, the “energy currency” of the cell, producing adenosine diphosphate (ADP).
+First, the phosphoryl can be broken off from an adenosine triphosphate (ATP) molecule, the “energy currency” of the cell, producing adenosine diphosphate (ADP).
 Second, the phosphoryl can be exchanged from a phosphorylated molecule that loses its phosphoryl group in a dephosphorylation reaction.

 For many cellular responses, including bacterial chemotaxis, a sequence of phosphorylation and dephosphorylation events called a phosphorylation cascade serves to transmit information within the cell about the amount of ligand binding being detected on the cell’s exterior.
 In this lesson, we discuss how this cascade of chemical reactions leads to a change in bacterial movement.

 A high-level view of the transduction pathway for chemotaxis is shown in the figure below.
 The cell membrane receptors that we have been working with are called methyl-accepting chemotaxis proteins (MCPs), and they bridge the cellular membrane, binding both to ligand stimuli in the cell exterior and to other proteins on the inside of the cell.
-The pathway includes a number of additional proteins, which all start with the prefix “Che” (short for “chemotaxis”).
+The pathway also includes a number of additional proteins, which all start with the prefix “Che” (short for “chemotaxis”).

 A summary of the chemotaxis transduction pathway.
 A ligand binding signal is propagated through CheA and CheY phosphorylation, which leads to a response of clockwise flagellar rotation.
 The blue curved arrow denotes phosphorylation, the grey curved arrow denotes dephosphorylation, and the blue dashed arrow denotes a chemical interaction.
 Our figure is a simplified view of Parkinson Lab illustrations.

 On the interior of the cellular membrane, MCPs form complexes with two proteins called CheW and CheA.
 In the absence of MCP-ligand binding, this complex is more stable, and the CheA molecule autophosphorylates, meaning that it adds a phosphoryl group taken from ATP to itself — a concept that might seem mystical if you have not already followed our discussion of autoregulation in the previous module.